American mutilation of Japanese war dead: Brutalization

 Some writers and veterans state that body parts trophy and souvenir taking was a side effect of the brutalizing effects of a harsh campaign.

 Harrison argues that, while brutalization could explain part of the mutilations, it does not explain servicemen who, even before shipping off for the Pacific, proclaimed their intention to acquire such objects.
 According to Harrison, it also does not explain the many cases of servicemen collecting the objects as gifts for people back home.
 Harrison concludes that there is no evidence that the average serviceman collecting this type of souvenirs was suffering from "combat fatigue".
 They were normal men who felt that was what their loved ones wanted them to collect for them.
 Skulls were sometimes also collected as souvenirs by non-combat personnel.

-A young Marine recruit, who had arrived on Saipan with his buddy Al in 1944, after the island was secure, provides an eyewitness account.
+A young Marine recruit, who had arrived in Saipan after the island was secured by U.S. forces, provided an eyewitness account.
 After a brief firefight the night before, he and a small group of other marines find the body of a straggler who had apparently shot himself:

 I would have guessed that the dead Japanese was only about fourteen years old and there he lay dead.
 My thoughts turned to some mother back in Japan who would receive word that her son had been killed in battle.
 Then one of the Marines, who I found out later had been through other campaigns, reached over and roughly grabbed the Japanese soldier by the belt and ripped his shirt off.
 Somebody said, 'What are you looking for?'
 And he said, 'I'm looking for a money belt.
 Japs always carry money belts.'
 Well, this Jap didn't.
 Another Marine veteran of combat saw that the dead soldier had some gold teeth, so he took the butt of his rifle and banged him on the jaw, hoping to extract the gold teeth.
 Whether he did or not I don't know, because at that point I turned around and walked away.
 I went over to where I thought no one would see me and sat down.
 Although my eyes were dry, inside my heart was wrenching, not at seeing the dead soldier, but at seeing the way some of my comrades had treated that dead body.
 That bothered me a great deal.
 Pretty soon Al came over and sat down beside me and put his arm around my shoulder.
 He knew what I was feeling.
 When I turned to look at Al he had tears running down his face.